ZakariaAl-honyny/flutter-with-provider_course/README.md

 # flutter-provider_course
-Learn and Implement Flutter and State management with provider
+Learn and Implement Flutter with State management by Provider